dk-raw/personal_website/README.md

-# personal_website
-My personal website project (url comming soon)
-This is my personal website.
-If you would like to test it, just download the repository and run the first index.html file with any browser.
+# My own website now hosted on the web!

+### Want to find out more about me?
+Want to contact me or add me on a social network?
+Want to listen to a song?
+Just visit my **[website](https://dk-raw.github.io/personal_website/)**!
-All the code is mine and it's written in html, css and a bit of JavaScript
+> Writen in HTML, CSS and a little bit of JavaScript!